 The School runs two rotations, the North and the South.
 Details of these can be found in the Rotations section.

-Yorkshire trainees report excellent surgical training and have access to world class simulation.
-Those who wish to persue research interests will be supported and those who sould like to explore other areas such as 'leadership' and 'simulation' can do so through fellowships.
+Training in Yorkshire will give you access to high quality clinical and surgical training.
+We offer world-class simulation to support your learning at all stages of training.
+Trainees who wish to pursue research interests will be supported and those who would like to explore other areas such as leadership and medical education can do so through fellowships.

 What better place to train than Yorkshire?
 It has it all.

 Highlights of training in Yorkshire and the Humber

 Training in Yorkshire offers good exposure to a diverse range of conditions and their management.

 - Leeds is the base hospital of the Northern rotation.
 The department is busy with many patients with systemic disorders, in specialist and multidiscipilnary clinics e.g. inherited eye disease clinics, inflammatory eye disease clinics, and orbital clinics (including a multispecialty thyroid eye disease clinic).
 The main department is adjacent to St James' Laser Vision, so there are opportunities to observe and learn about corneal laser procedures.